hiteshlala/node-addon-example/readme.md

   regularnodeaddon

-Then have to install and build in the root directory. node serve.js will start a server listening on 7003 that has a web inteface.
+Then have to install and build in the root directory. node serveKoa.js will start a server listening on 7003 that has a web inteface. node serveExpress.js will start a server listening on 7004 that has a web inteface.

-## Node-gyp
+## Regular

 Uses the node-gyp directly along with accessing V8:: classes and methods.